 Entry to graduate diploma or taught masters programmes at Queen's University Belfast usually requires either a UK upper second-class (2:1) or a lower second-class (2:2) undergraduate degree.
 For most courses, your major subject or content of your Bachelor degree may also be considered.
-Please check the Postgraduate Course Finder for exact entry requirements.
+Please check our Course Finder for detailed entry requirements.

 The comparable Nigerian qualifications are as follows:

 A good Bachelor degree awarded by a recognised Nigerian university with ‘second class, upper division’ and minimum CGPA 3.5/5.

 UK Lower Second-Class Honours (2:2)